 Changes and corrections to the application (name, birthdate, etc.) must be completed at least two weeks prior to a scheduled testing appointment.
-Candidates are responsible for identifying any corrections or omissions and must notify the testing program at dentpin@ada.org.
+Candidates are responsible for identifying any corrections or omissions and must notify the testing program separately via email at dentpin@ada.org.

-Updates made to contact information (address, email address, etc.) using the "Update Your DENTPIN" page at www.ada.org/DENTPIN will NOT automatically update existing test applications and score report requests.
+Updates made to contact information (address, email address, etc.) using the "Update Your DENTPIN®" page at ADA.org/DENTPIN will NOT automatically update existing test applications and score report requests.